-This passage concerns the beginnings of the institution of the Sanhedrin, after the "burning" at Taverah.
+This passage concerns the beginnings of the institution of the Sanhedrin.
 God talks "with thee," Moses, not with the seventy elders, but afterward God "will take of the spirit which [is] upon thee and will put [it] upon them."
-This is an apt illustration of the bestowal of prophecy, and of the political significance of prophecy.
-Definition 4 teaches that the Bible figuratively conceives the divine bestowal of prophecy as a descent.
+This passage depicts the bestowal of prophecy, as well as the political significance of prophecy.
+Definition 4 teaches that the Bible figuratively conceives the divine bestowal of prophecy as the descent of the divine message from God to man.

-Maimonides also placed this verse in our chapter because the rabbinic tradition grasped this succession from Moses to the Sanhedrin as a descent in holiness (Definition 3).
-Before this, Moses guided the people through his uninterrupted access to revelation, a level of prophecy the elders could not obtain.
-By contrast, the following proof-texts ascend in holiness because they are about the revelation at Sinai.
+Maimonides also cited this verse because the rabbinic tradition viewed this succession from Moses to the Sanhedrin as a descent in holiness (Definition 3).
+Before this, Moses used his uninterrupted access to revelation to guide the people.
+It was a level of prophecy that the Elders could not achieve.
+The following proof-texts, by contrast, ascend in holiness because they are about the revelation at Sinai.